Guide to studying Land & Property Management

 Joelle, University of Reading

-Many graduates go on to work for property consultancies or surveying firms; these may be major international companies such as CBRE and DTZ, or local firms.
+Many graduates work for property consultancies or surveying firms; these may be major international companies such as CBRE and DTZ or local firms.

-Because you develop skills relevant to a wider business context, you're well placed to enter a wide variety of business and management careers.
+Because you develop skills relevant to a broader business context, you're well placed to enter a wide variety of business and management careers.